Tennis Betting Odds & Lines

 How to Read Tennis Betting Lines & Find Market Value

-Tennis moneylines work differently than team sports because there are no ties and every match produces a clear winner.
-A -200 favorite requires a $200 bet to win $100, while a +170 underdog returns $170 profit on a $100 wager.
-The key to reading tennis lines effectively is understanding what factors move them beyond just player rankings.
-Fatigue from recent matches, travel schedules, injury reports, and historical surface performance all influence where sharp money lands and where odds offer genuine value.
+Tennis moneylines operate differently than those in team sports because every match produces a winner and ties are not possible.
+A -200 favorite requires a $200 wager to win $100, while a +170 underdog returns $170 in profit on a $100 bet.
+Properly evaluating tennis odds involves much more than comparing player rankings.
+Factors such as fatigue from recent tournaments, travel schedules, injury status, and a player's historical success on specific court surfaces all influence where sharp money enters the market and where genuine betting value can be found.

 Line shopping across multiple sportsbooks becomes especially important in tennis because different books weight different factors in their models.
 One book might heavily favor recent form while another gives more weight to career head-to-head records.
 Half-point differences in game totals and 10-cent swings in moneylines add up significantly over a full tournament.
 Taking the time to compare best betting sites before placing your wager ensures you're getting maximum value on every bet.